block-core/blockcore/Documentation/proof-of-stake.md

 In a stake grinding attack, the attacker has a small amount of stake and goes through the history of the blockchain and finds places where their stake wins a block.
 In order to consecutively win, they modify the next block header until some stake they own wins once again.

 https://dyor-crypto.fandom.com/wiki/Grinding_Attack

-Blockcore is not known to be vulnerable to stake grinding

 #### The IBD problem

 Proof of stake networks are more vulnerable during Initial Block Download (IBD), during initial sync a local node will try to find peers to sync the consensus history, however if a fake chain is presented (a fake chain is any chain that is not the longest chain with the most stake) a local node cannot rewind away from the fake chain if it's fork is beyond the maxreorg parameter and will result in our local node being stuck on a shorter chain.